gdlc/EPI809/CHISQ.md

  EF[2,2]=mBC[2]*mAge[2]
 ```

-And with this the expected counts
+And with this, we compute the expected counts

 ```r
  EC=EF*N